Smith, A. Herr and E. E., Public Library

 In the 20th century, Iroquois County continued to thrive as an agricultural and industrial hub.
 The introduction of mechanization in farming allowed for increased productivity, and the county became known for its corn and soybean production.
 The manufacturing sector also expanded, with industries such as automotive and food processing becoming prominent.
 Today, Iroquois County remains an important agricultural and manufacturing region, preserving its historical legacy while continuing to adapt and grow with the changing times.

-This timeline provides a condensed summary of the historical journey of Iroquois County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Iroquois County, Illinois.

 • 1830: Iroquois County was established by the Illinois General Assembly.